vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Vol. V

 of what will happen in 693; 1 various interpretations by contrasted with other Yugas Kumārila of P. M. Sutras I, 3, and its special merit stated 11-14, 1274-75.
-928; era, one of the earliest Kalpataru : vide Krtyakalpataru, reference to, is in Aryabhatiya Kalyāṇavarman, l. of Sārāvali 649; huge figures of years of, 546. suggested by figures in Śat.
+928; era, one of the earliest Kalpataru : vide Kr̥tyakalpataru, reference to, is in Aryabhatiya Kalyāṇavarman, l. of Sārāvali 649; huge figures of years of, 546. suggested by figures in Śat.
 Br.
 'Kāma, as the First Principal or 690 ; Inscriptions dated in K, .
 Essence in Atharvaveda 1494 era 649, 650n; in Yugaporāṇa 95; was not neglected, as Gila 827-28 ; Kṣatriyas and Vaisyas identifies Kļspa with K, not exist in K, thongh some learned in conflict with dharma, 1630. writers hold the opposite vier .
 Kamadhenu of Gopala, friend of As to Kali age, 32 ; started acc.
 Lakṣmidhara, bat older 249, to tradition in 3102 B. C. 638n; 884. started aco. to Brbatsambitā Kāmakalāvilāga of Puṇyānanda 2426 years prior to śuka era, 1126, 1136-38n.
 649; views about beginning Kamalakara : a. of Nirnayasiddha of, differ 648-649.

 and Sūdrakamalākara 925-26; Kalkipurāṇa, note op 888.